stanlysamuel/SpanningBroadcastTLA/README.md

 ## Comments on version 1

-TLC says stuttering when it should not.
-To figure out.
+1. TLC says stuttering when it should not.
+We need to figure out this bug.
+2. This version uses tuples which is not good for readability.
+Will use records instead.
+3. Need to separate variables from constants.
+4. Try the above example in different tools.